 How to choose the best VPN for Canada?

-When selecting the best VPN service for Canada, you need to look for certain features that I have highlighted below:
+When selecting the best VPN service in Canada, you need to look for certain criteria/features that I have highlighted below:

 - Servers: Numbers of servers and their locations (within Canada and Outside Canada) to unblock geo-restriction worldwide.